2 minute read

-You know why you are using Tricent.
-Now let us show you how.
-Below we'll run through the basics of the Tricent notification e-mail and web-overlay and get you comfortable with the experience.
+Now you know why you are using Tricent.
+Let's then look at how.
+Below we'll run through the basics of the Tricent notification email and get you comfortable with the experience.

 Email notifications when shares are about to expire

 Your organization's administrators have configured the so-called cleanup cycle to ensure that files shared outside your organization are not shared forever.